 The attorneys at Joslyn Law Firm created this OVI Glossary as a quick reference guide showing the terms and phrases frequently used in OVI cases.

-DUI Lawyer in Columbus, Ohio
+DUI Lawyer in Cincinnati, Ohio

-Columbus OVI attorney Brian Joslyn has been certified both as an instructor in the administration of standardized field sobriety tests by The National Highway Traffic Safety Administration and in the operation, diagnostic, verification, and calibration of the BAC Datamaster Breath Alcohol Testing Instruments manufactured by National Patent Analytical Systems, Inc.
+Cincinnati OVI attorney Brian Joslyn has been certified both as an instructor in the administration of standardized field sobriety tests by The National Highway Traffic Safety Administration and in the operation, diagnostic, verification, and calibration of the BAC Datamaster Breath Alcohol Testing Instruments manufactured by National Patent Analytical Systems, Inc.

 You can have him review your case as soon as you call (513) 339-6289 or submit an online form to arrange a free, confidential consultation.

-OVI Abbreviations used in Franklin County, OH
+OVI Abbreviations used in Hamilton County, OH

 Here are some of the most common abbreviations used in an OVI case in Ohio: